 I daily turn with confidence to St. Joseph for his guidance and protection.
 The Litany of St. Joseph is a prayer that lists the many titles given to this powerful saint, like “Watchful defender of Christ,” “Joseph most valiant,” “Model of workman,” “Pillar of families,” and “Protector of Holy Church.”
 I read the list and imagine how St. Joseph fulfilled each of these roles.
 One of my favorites is “Terror of Demons,” which St. Joseph must have been to protect the holy family during all of its travails.
 Whatever your need or intention may be, take it to St. Joseph and ask for his help.
 St. Joseph, Head of the Holy Family, Terror of Demons, pray for us.

-You can find more prayers and information about St. Joseph online and in books like “Favorite Prayers to St. Joseph.”
+You can find more prayers and information about St. Joseph in books like “Favorite Prayers to St. Joseph.”
 It contains a collection of prayers, including the Litany of St. Joseph, as well as brief commentaries by various saints who had a devotion to St. Joseph.